-A single incident can be harassment if it is sufficiently serious.
+A single incident can be harassment if it is sufficiently serious, e.g., name calling, vandalizing personal belongings.

 Conduct may be harassment whether or not the person behaving in that way intends to offend.
 Different people find different things acceptable.
 Everyone has the right to decide what reasonable behaviour is acceptable to them and to have their feelings respected by others.